 -Jeff Zamaria, Comedy Booker/Manager at Doc’s Lab in San Francisco in The Best Stand Up Comedy Moments of 2016

+I perform regularly at the Comedy Cellar in NYC.
 I'm also the creator of Vooza, a video comic strip about the tech world (called the "The Spinal Tap of startups" by Mashable).
-And I co-produce Hot Soup, one of the hottest live comedy shows in New York City, and the annual Schtick or Treat show.
+And I co-produce Hot Soup, one of NYC’s longest running independently produced comedy shows.
+I’m also the creator and co-host of the annual Schtick or Treat show.

 Here's the part where I list a bunch of credits that you will most likely skip over because, y'know, lists.
-I've been seen on MTV's Girl Code and The Comedy Show Show on Seeso.
-I've also been featured on CNN.com, The Huffington Post, NY Magazine, Time Out NY ("Joke of the Year" nominee), ComedySmack (Winner of Best Web Short of the Year), Splitsider, and more.
+I've been seen on Laughs on FOX, MTV's Girl Code, and The Comedy Show Show on NBC/Seeso.
+I've also been featured on CNN.com, The New York Times, The Huffington Post, NY Magazine, Time Out NY ("Joke of the Year" nominee), ComedySmack (Winner of Best Web Short of the Year), Splitsider, and more.
 I've also appeared across the country at comedy venues and festivals including SXSW, Bridgetown, NY Comedy Contest, SF Comedy Contest, Boston Comedy Festival, and the New Orleans Comedy and Arts Festival.

 Sandpaper Suit is the name of my comedy blog.
 It was nominated for Best Comedy Website by The ECNY awards.

 I'm the creator, producer, and star of Vooza, a video comic strip about the startup world.
 We've made over 150 episodes which have been viewed millions of times.
 Mashable called it "The Spinal Tap of startups" and Forbes Magazine called it “viral video done right” and “comedic genius.”
 Vooza has also been mentioned in the New York Times, Vice, and Wired (more press).